Charcoal (art)

 Artists' charcoal is charcoal used as a dry art medium.
 Both compressed charcoal (held together by a gum or wax binder) and charcoal sticks (wooden sticks burned in a kiln without air) are used.
-The marks it leaves behind on paper are much less permanent that with other media such as graphite, and so lines can easily be erased and blended.
+The marks it leaves behind on paper are much less permanent than with other media such as graphite, and so lines can easily be erased and blended.
 Charcoal can produce lines that are very light or intensely black.
 The dry medium can be applied to almost any surface from smooth to very coarse.
 Fixatives are used with charcoal drawings to solidify the position to prevent erasing or rubbing off of charcoal dusts.

 The method used to create artists' charcoal is similar to that employed in other fields, such as producing gunpowder and cooking fuel.
 The type of wood material and preparation method allow a variety of charcoal types and textures to be produced.

 Types

 There are various types and uses of charcoal as an art medium, but the commonly used types are: Compressed, Vine, and Pencil.

 Vine charcoal is a long and thin charcoal stick that is the result of burning grape vines in a kiln without air.
 It comes in shades of gray.

 Willow charcoal is a long and thin charcoal stick that is the result of burning willow sticks in a kiln without air.
 It is darker in color than vine charcoal.

 The removable properties of willow and vine charcoal, through dusting and erasing, are favored by artists for making preliminary sketches or basic compositions.
 This also makes such charcoal less suitable for creating detailed images.

 Compressed charcoal (also referred as charcoal sticks) is shaped into a block or a stick.
 Intensity of the shade is determined by hardness.
 The amount of gum or wax binders used during the production process affects the hardness, softer producing intensely black markings while firmer leaves light markings.

 Charcoal pencils consist of compressed charcoal enclosed in a jacket of wood.
 Designed to be similar to graphite pencils while maintaining most of the properties of charcoal, they are often used for fine and crisp detailed drawings, while keeping the user's hand from being marked.

 Other types of artists' charcoal such as charcoal crayons were developed during the 19th century and used by caricaturists.
 Charcoal powders are used to create patterns and pouncing, a transferring method of patterns from one surface to another.

 There are wide variations in artists' charcoal, depending on the proportion of ingredients: compressed charcoal from burned birch, clay, lamp black pigment, and a small quantity of ultramarine.
 The longer this mixture is heated, the softer it becomes.